Pap Smear in Singapore

 When Should I Schedule My Pap Smear?

 It is best to schedule your pap smear about five days after your menstrual period ends, as blood and hormonal changes can interfere with the quality of the cell sample.
-Avoid booking the test during menstruation, as the presence of blood may make it harder to obtain a clear result.

 How Much Does a Pap Smear Cost in Singapore?